 Many travellers ask us: "What do you recommend in the Rocky Mountains"?

-When I get this question I don’t even know where to start.
+When we get this question we don’t even know where to start.
 There is so much to do in the Rockies around Banff and Jasper that you would need weeks to explore the area.
 But many travellers reserve a car, RV or a camper only for a few days.

 If you would like to explore the Rocky Mountains without a hassle, we recommend at least 7 days.
 That's why Backpacker's Loft offers a special price of $99/night for reservations over 7 nights.